-20 Years After 9/11, A Survivor Shares How Lifelong Blindness Guided His Narrow Escape
+20 Years After 9/11, A Blind Survivor Recalls His Narrow Escape

-Michael Hingson recalls walking down 78 floors of the World Trade Center with the help of his guide dog during the tragic attacks.
+Michael Hingson walked down 78 floors of the World Trade Center with the help of his guide dog during the tragic attacks.

 When Michael Hingson’s company moved into the 78th floor of the World Trade Center in 2000, he knew that as a blind person, he’d have to learn as much as he could about the building in case of an emergency.